raft-tech/TANF-app/scripts/README.md

 Based on the provided arguments, set the appropriate environment variables on the app in Cloud.gov.

-* Determines the appropriate BASE_URL for the deployed instance based on the provided Cloud.gov App Name.
+* Determines the appropriate `BASE_URL` for the deployed instance based on the provided Cloud.gov frontend app name.
-  * For example, if the app name is `tdp-backend-raft` the `BASE_URL` will get set to `https://tdp-backend-raft.app.cloud.gov/v1`.
+  * For example, if the frontend app name is `tdp-frontend-raft` the `BASE_URL` will get set to `https://test.tanfdata.acf.hhs.gov/v1`.
   * If there is already an existing `BASE_URL` environment variable set, the script will use Shell Parameter Expansion to replace localhost in the URL to prevent any issues.
-* Dynamically sets the `FRONTEND_BASE_URL` by replacing `backend` with `frontend` in the `BASE_URL` value.
+* Dynamically sets the `FRONTEND_BASE_URL` from the canonical frontend route for the deployed app.
 * Dynamically generates a new `DJANGO_SECRET_KEY` for each deployment.
 This value is generated with a python call to the `secrets` library.
 It is a randomly generated URL safe token that is 50 bytes in length.
 * Dynamically sets `DJANGO_CONFIGURATION` based on Cloud.gov Space.
   * `tanf-prod` space results in a Django configuration of `Production`.
   * `tanf-staging` uses the `Staging` configuration
   * All other spaces use the `Development` configuration
   * This refers to the Django settings class that will be used within the `tdpservice.settings.cloudgov` module.

 ### Where it's used
 The script `deploy-backend` invokes this script if the `DEPLOY_STRATEGY` is `initial`, `bind` or `rebuild`.
 Can optionally be run locally on its own.